christianbaun/pestdetector/README.md

 For handling and storing the images, the pestdetector uses two folders:

 1. The folder that is specified by the variable `$DIRECTORY_MOST_RECENT_IMAGE` is used to store the last image.
 It makes sense to specify a folder here a subfolder of `/dev/shm/` because this temporary file storage filesystem uses main memory and offers best performance and does not reduce the life time of the flash storage used.
 2. The folder that stores the images with detected objects and the matching logfiles.
+This folder is specified in the variable `$DIRECTORY_IMAGES` and can be set by the command line argument `-i <folder>`.

 ## Third party components